DevSteg/personal-portfolio/README.md

     * My partner also tested the full site using Safari on her Macbook pro.

 - ### Known Bugs

-    * When the personal info section on the about me page switches to the mobile view, it was being prevented from spanning the full width of the page by the row and container fluid class brought over by bootstrap.
-    This was fixed by setting the padding & margin left and right to 0 when the screen size reaches 1024px.
-(Solution found on Stack Overflow)

 ## Deployment
 ---